The Variety of Integrable Killing Tensors on the 3-Sphere: Introduction

 and equivariant with respect to the natural actions of the isometry group $\OG(V,g)$ on both spaces.
-Under this correspondence the Nijenhuis integrability conditions \eqref{eq:TNS} for a Killing tensor are equivalent to the following algebraic integrability conditions for the associated algebraic curvature tensor \cite{Schoebel}:
+Under this correspondence the Nijenhuis integrability conditions~\eqref{eq:TNS} for a Killing tensor are equivalent to the following algebraic integrability conditions for the associated algebraic curvature tensor~\cite{Schoebel}:

-Here the Young symmetrisers on the left hand side denote complete antisymmetrisation in the indices $a_2,b_2,c_2,d_2$ respectively complete symmetrisation in the indices $a_1,b_1,c_1,d_1$.
-These homogeneous algebraic equations define the space of integrable Killing tensors as a projective variety.
+Here the Young symmetrisers on the left hand side denote complete antisymmetrisation in the indices $a_2$, $b_2$, $c_2$, $d_2$ respectively complete symmetrisation in the indices $a_1$, $b_1$, $c_1$, $d_1$.
+These homogeneous algebraic equations def\/ine the space of integrable Killing tensors as a projective variety.

-The key to the solution of the algebraic integrability conditions is a reinterpretion in terms of the decomposition of algebraic curvature tensors into irreducible representations of the isometry group -- the selfdual and anti-selfdual Weyl part, the trace-free Ricci part and the scalar part.
-Under the action of the isometry group these components can be brought to a certain normal form, which simplifies considerably if the algebraic integrability conditions are imposed.
+The key to the solution of the algebraic integrability conditions is a reinterpretion in terms of the decomposition of algebraic curvature tensors into irreducible representations of the isometry group~-- the selfdual and anti-selfdual Weyl part, the trace-free Ricci part and the scalar part.
+Under the action of the isometry group these components can be brought to a certain normal form, which simplif\/ies considerably if the algebraic integrability conditions are imposed.

 We regard an algebraic curvature tensor on $V$ as a symmetric endomorphism on $\Lambda^2V$.
-In this sense we will say that an algebraic curvature tensor $R$ is \dfn{diagonal} if $R_{ijkl}=0$ unless $\{i,j\}=\{k,l\}$.
+In this sense we will say that an algebraic curvature tensor $R$ is {\it diagonal} if $R_{ijkl}=0$ unless $\{i,j\}=\{k,l\}$.
 In dimension four a diagonal algebraic curvature tensor can be parametrised as